RedBeard0531/cxx_modules_builder/README.md

   - path/to/header.h
   # As an optional convenience, you can use nesting to avoid duplicating
   # directories in all file lists.
+  - src:
-  - src/include:
+    - include:
       - header1.h
       - header2.h
+      - details:
+        - secrets.h
-  # Absolute paths are also excepted.
+  # Absolute paths are also accepted.
   - /usr/include/c++/v1:
     - algorithm
     - string